 To initiate an annual mini symposium to enable all members of our scientific and medical teams to brainstorm and initiate a workable care management and research plan.

 To initiate International Clinics and engage International Scientists to collaborate towards Chromosome 15q11.2-13.1 Duplication Syndrome research and management.

 To continue to add to both our Canadian Family and Global Family Resources, including setting up a Canadian Family Advisory Committee who have a voice in different aspects of Idic15 Canada including research funding allocations, promotion and advocacy.

-To encompass international involvement of families and organizations in a global collaboration in the fund raising initiatives in February and November each year as well as having specific awareness goals around World Idic15 Day on October 15th, with the proceeds going directly into funding global research.
+To encompass international involvement of families and organizations in a global collaboration in the fund raising initiatives in February and November each year as well as having specific awareness goals around World Idic15 Awareness Day on October 15th.
+All proceeds raised go directly into funding global clinical research.

 To have a Canadian based registry of persons with Chromosome15q11.2-13.1 Duplication Syndrome.